 I'm the only Juan that runs BCR Watch.
 See what I did there?
 Replacing "one" with "Juan".
 Huzzah!
 Aren't I such a barrel of laughs?
 Anyway, I'll occasionally use "we" in some of my writings because it sounds better than using "I".
 People do send me information pertaining to Big Cat Rescue though and I'll occasionally have somebody proof read what I write.

 I think it's pretty funny that people think I'm some huge organization run by numerous people.
-If that were the case, this website wouldn't look as bad as it does now and articles would be written with proper grammar.
+If that were the case, this website wouldn't look as bad as it does now and articles would be written with proper grammar and punctuation.

 Why Are You Doing This?